Skip to main content

 Native Range

-Native to Europe, North Africa, and western Asia, from the British Isles and Scandinavia south to the Mediterranean and east to Iran.
-Occurs in hedgerows, woodland margins, scrubland, and calcareous grasslands.
-Widely naturalized throughout temperate North America, where it is classified as invasive in multiple states.
+Ligustrum vulgare is native to Europe, North Africa, and western Asia, from the British Isles and southern Scandinavia south to the Mediterranean basin and east through the Caucasus to Iran.
+The species grows in hedgerows, woodland margins, scrubland, and calcareous grasslands on a range of soil types from acid sand to alkaline chalk.
+Outside of its native range the species has naturalized extensively across temperate North America since the colonial period, and it is currently classified as invasive in multiple U.S. states including Virginia, Kentucky, Tennessee, and Georgia.

 Suggested Uses